-MikroTik setup guide
+MikroTik

 RouterOS 7.x

-Wired — RADIUS server, 802.1X and MAB
+Wired: RADIUS server, 802.1X and MAB

 MikroTik switches (CRS/CSS lines) support 802.1X via dot1x server config.
 RouterOS does not implement MAB natively in the same way Cisco does; the equivalent is dot1x-server with reject-vlan-id fallback, or DHCP-snooping-based VLAN assignment.